lu7did/PixiePi/README.md

 At some locations the Chinese DIY Pixie kit might be subject to heavy BCI, in order to minimize try to replace R3 from 1K to 47-100 Ohms.

+## Increase power and other features
+An interesting set of low cost modifications to increase the power, improve efficiency and other enhancements to the original DIY Kit can be found at [link](http://vtenn.com/Blog/?p=1348).

 # Other alternatives